A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: Introduction

 Note that the conditions on the existence and uniqueness of \eqref{e:ABCXD} resemble that of \eqref{e:sylvester}: $\X\in\CC^{m\times n\times l}$ can be uniquely determined if and only if the sum of any eigenvalue of $\A$, any eigenvalue of $\B$ and any eigenvalue of $\C$ is never equal to zero.

 A three-dimensional equivalent of \eqref{e:sylvester} appeared again in \cite{delahozvadillo2013a}, which was devoted to the numerical solution of nonlinear parabolic equations.
-In \cite{delahozvadillo2013a}, the notation $\square_\alpha$ from \cite{xinfang2021} to denote the product between a matrix and a three-dimensional array was kept, but \eqref{e:ABCXD} was formulated in a more symmetric way:
+In \cite{delahozvadillo2013a}, the notation $\square_j$ from \cite{benwen2010} was kept to denote the product between a matrix and a three-dimensional array, but \eqref{e:ABCXD} was formulated in a more symmetric way:

 where $\A_1 \equiv (a_{1,ij})\in\CC^{n_1\times n_1}$, $\A_2\equiv (a_{2,ij})\in\CC^{n_2\times n_2}$, $\A_3\equiv (a_{3,ij})\in\CC^{n_3\times n_3}$, $\B\equiv (b_{ijk})\in\CC^{n_1\times n_2\times n_3}$, $\X\equiv (x_{ijk})\in\CC^{n_1\times n_2\times n_3}$, and